didilem/ovpnadm/README.md

 </Directory>
 ```

-Open index.pl in the www folder in you favorite editor and make sure that the library path point to the main library
+Open index.pl in the www folder in you favorite editor and make sure that the library path points to the main library
 of this application.

 ```